mulesoft-assets/template-db2sfdc-user-migration/README.md

 + Locate the properties file `mule.dev.properties`, in src/main/resources
 + Complete all the properties required as per the examples in the section [Properties to be configured](#propertiestobeconfigured)
-+ Add dependency for your Database driver to the pom.xml or simplt add external jar to the build path and rebuild project
++ Add dependency for your Database driver to the pom.xml or simply add external jar to the build path and rebuild project
 + Configure GenericDatabaseConnector in Global Elements section of the config flow to use your database specific driver.
 Classpath to the driver needs to be supplied here.
 + By default this template relies on existing table **"user"** in the database of your choice, so it will perform sql statements against this table, but feel free to customize prepared statements to use different database table or columns.
 + Script for creating database table (Postgres syntax)